Note: If you need community service or volunteer hours, please contact 919-934-7156, ext. 3. Thank you for your interest!

 There are several contests and awards at national, state, and county levels for individual and groups who are promoting awareness of recycling and environmental issues.

-Please contact Susan Woodard in the Soil and Water Conservation District at 919-934-7156 x3 for more information.
+Please contact the Soil and Water Conservation District at 919-934-7156 x3 for more information.

 Use the links below for more information on county environmental contests and to view previous contest winners:

-Visit the Soil and Water Conservation website or contact Susan Woodard in the Soil and Water Conservation District at 919-934-7156 x3 for more information.
+Visit the Soil and Water Conservation website or contact the Soil and Water Conservation District at 919-934-7156 x3 for more information.

 For more information about recycling and going green, please see the links below: